partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 #### Recognizable Source

 Another thing to strongly consider changing is the return address.
-People need to be able to trust the letter they see from the moment they get it.
+We went over possible rationales for why cards were sent "discreetly" in the "In the Name of Fraud Protection" section, and concluded that in-transit attacks present certain but limited opportunities.

+In my opinion, it's better to absorb that risk and focus on maintaining trust from the federal government - any and all communications that are federal in nature but aren't extremely overt about it increase people's susceptibility to low-cost fraud relying on federal impersonation.
 An unknown-name PO box is a terrible precedent, and has lead to a lot of EIP Cards being [thrown out](https://www.washingtonpost.com/business/2020/06/01/faq-stimulus-debit-card/):

 > “I opened an unmarked envelope, saw what looked like a credit card I hadn’t ordered from the Money Network, and I threw it out,” said Sarah Bardinone from New York City.

-Apparently, making the letters "discreet" was intentional to guard against fraud.
-Aside from the fraud opportunities this *introduced* which we recapped a couple paragraphs ago in "Trusted Links" - what is there to worry about?

-- A [porch pirate](https://www.dictionary.com/browse/porch-pirate) doesn't know your social security number and won't be able to activate the card readily.
-- A more sophisticated theft without resorting to phishing would be stealing the envelope, opening it, copying the card details, replacing it in the original mailbox, and then hoping that they can use the card details between someone activating it and using the funds.
-This is plausible, but if someone is rifling through your mailbox, an extra 2 seconds to find the right envelope isn't stopping them.
-- People in financially abusive relationships are certainly at risk here, but if that's the case, their partner will most likely have learned of the envelope anyway because of how much this has had to be publicized to prevent people throwing them out.

-In short, making the EIP Card letters unrecognizable doesn't stop any meaningful malicious activity, it only serves to decrease trust & provide dangerous opportunities for fraud mailers.
 At least make the letters more readily identifiable with some sort of external notice that it's an EIP Card and say it's from Money Network Cardholder Services *on behalf of the US Department of the Treasury*.
-Yes, more will get stolen that way, but that's going to be far fewer than have been lost because this presented as junk mail.
+Yes, more will get stolen that way, but that's going to be far fewer than have been lost because this presented as junk mail, and it reduces the ability for fraudsters to cheap out on attacks against the American people.

 ## Closing Notes

+The cost of attack rationale applies to fraud - all security is economic.
+The higher your cost of attack, the fewer successful attacks you see.
+The higher your cost of fraud, the fewer successful scams you will see.
+In this case, the United States drastically lowered the cost to launch certain fraud campaigns, and that concerns me.

-If you are concerned about the safety of Americans receiving their CARES Act rebate, please consider sharing this on your preferred communication platform (some options have buttons to share below).
+If you are also concerned about the safety of Americans receiving their CARES Act rebate, please consider sharing this on your preferred communication platform (some options have buttons to share below).
 If you or someone you know is concerned about the validity of your EIP Card, please direct them to this [Staying Safe](/2020/eip-cards-made-fraud-easier/staying-safe/) page which presents a condensed version of "how to make sure you are handling a potentially fraudulent EIP Card safely."

 In addition, I've included photos of how the EIP Card arrived to me - many of them are linked to throughout this article, but I've also assembled a [page](/2020/eip-cards-made-fraud-easier/letter/) where you can see them all together.